LightYagami28/WoeUSB-ng/README.md

 Supported bootmodes:

-* Legacy/MBR-style/IBM PC compatible bootmode
+- Legacy/MBR-style/IBM PC compatible bootmode
-* Native UEFI booting is supported for Windows 7 and later images (limited to the FAT filesystem as the target)
+- Native UEFI booting is supported for Windows 7 and later images (limited to the FAT filesystem as the target)

-This project rewrite of original [WoeUSB](https://github.com/slacka/WoeUSB)
+This project is a rewrite of the original [WoeUSB](https://github.com/slacka/WoeUSB).

 ## Installation